Baby Merlin’s Magic Dream Sack Review: Transitioning From Baby Merlin’s Magic Sleepsuit

 What do you wear underneath the Dream Sack?

-During the day for his nap, he just wears the Dream Sack and a diaper and is perfectly comfortable.
+During the day, he wears the Dream Sack and a diaper for his nap and is perfectly comfortable.

 At night, we keep the house at 68.
 My son’s room is usually around 70 degrees.
-At night we put him in a long-sleeve onesie with socks and the Dream Sack.
+We put him in a long-sleeve onesie with socks and the Dream Sack.